Rosevear/MLDemo/ReadMe.md

 Any additional environments to the one specified in the above command must have their own kernel installed in order to be accesible to JupyterLab For instance, to access a Python environment, it must have the ipykernel package; e.g.

     conda install -n <other_environment> ipykernel

+There appears to be an issue with conda version 4.7 currently.
+See https://github.com/conda/conda/issues/8836 If encountring this error try running conda init bash and restarting the shell as per https://github.com/conda/conda/issues/8836#issuecomment-514026318

 ######Runnning the experiment#######